5l1v3r1/trends/README.md

 ```

 > Note: No need to specify -g if the -n option used.
 Because nation option is
 > only available for google trends, not others.
+So it is automatically triggers
+> google option.